Skip to main content

 Growth Hormone Secretagogues (GHS)

-This class of peptides stimulates the pituitary gland to release more of the body’s own (GH).
+This class of peptides stimulates the pituitary gland to release more of the body’s own growth hormone (GH).
 Increased GH levels subsequently lead to higher levels of Insulin-like Growth Factor 1 (IGF-1), a potent anabolic signal for many tissues, including bone.
 IGF-1 directly stimulates osteoblast proliferation and activity, promoting the synthesis of bone matrix.

 • CJC-1295 This is a long-acting analogue of Growth Hormone-Releasing Hormone (GHRH).
 It signals the pituitary to release GH in a sustained, physiologic manner, which in turn elevates IGF-1 levels.